batokenms/Loop-Case-Study/README.md

 # What is  double semi colon used for in the script
 if [ -x "$(command -v mvn)" ]; then

-    echo "Maven already installed" else
+    echo "Maven already installed"

+else

     apt-get -y install maven

     echo "Maven installed"

 fi

 ;;

-The double semicolon ;; in the shell script you provided is used to indicate the end of a case block.
+The double semicolon ;; in the shell script is used to indicate the end of a case block.
 It is used to terminate the code block associated with a specific pattern in the case statement.
-However, in the code snippet you provided, the ;; appears to be used erroneously and does not belong there.
 The ;; is used to mark the end of a case block.